glorantq/notion-exporter/README.md

 If you don't configure a database here, default settings wil be used (table view, everything rendered, no sorting)

 Now with all this configuration out of the way, you're ready to export your site.
-Just run the program with the `--config` argument pointing to your site:
+Just run the program with the `--config` argument pointing to your configuration file:
 ```shell
 java -jar notion-exporter.jar --config "./config.toml"
 ```